r4dx/air-shaft-board-game/README.md

-# alien_board_game
+# air-shaft-board-game

-This is alien inspired prototype of a board game.
+This is Alien inspired prototype of a board game.

 # Roles